Little one's hair getting unruly, but you're not yet ready to take them to a salon?

-To do our bit to help, we've compiled nine top tips for cutting your children's hair at home to stop them looking a little less overgrown!
-So, get out your safest scissors, take a look at these methods and resources (none of which include a bowl) and give it a go yourself.
+We've compiled nine top tips for cutting your children's hair at home.
+Get out your safest scissors, take a look at these methods and resources (none of which include a bowl) and give it a go yourself.
 You may even want to cut your own hair whilst you're at it.
 Either way, hopefully these tips and tutorials will make the trim a little less daunting!

 Depending on the style and type of hair that you're working on, you're going to need some pieces of equipment.
 Whilst with long styles you're probably only going to need scissors, shorter haircuts can be more tricky as you're likely to need a razor or trimmer.
-If you decide that you will need some more tools for achieving your desired cut, perhaps postpone the home-appointment to a couple of days' time, have a browse online and order one in your price range - after all, there's no rush during lockdown.
+If you decide that you will need some more tools for achieving your desired cut, perhaps postpone the home-appointment to a couple of days' time, have a browse online and order one in your price range.

 YouTube Tutorial For Boys